Root Awakening

 “The guy from Osaka.
 I printed the email.”

 “I am.”
-Alex looked at him with the directness of someone who had stopped treating honesty as dangerous.
+Alex looked at him with the directness of someone who stopped treating honesty as dangerous.
 “Are you?”

 The question arrived clean, without pressure.
 No interrogation in it.
 No trap.
 Dale’s prepared answer rose immediately, smooth and self-deprecating, ready to redirect.